-The Company uses and generates hazardous substances and wastes in its operations.
-The Company has endeavoured to reduce the use of hazardous substances and the generation of wastes in its operations, but to date has been unable to eliminate them completely.
-The Company takes great care to prevent the release of hazardous substances into the environment at the wellsite or during transportation, storage or handling.
-The Company's customers protect groundwater from contamination by substances pumped downhole by installing and cementing layers of steel piping, called casing, in wells serviced by the Company.
+The Company uses hazardous materials and substances and generates solid waste and periodically other wastes in its operations.
+The Company has endeavoured to initiate recycle, reuse, and reduce initiatives to manage the use of hazardous substances and the generation of wastes in its operations, and continuously improve these initiatives each year.
+The Company takes great care to prevent the release of hazardous substances into the environment at the wellsite and during transportation, storage or handling.
+The Company's customers protect groundwater from contamination by substances pumped downhole by installing and cementing layers of steel piping in wells called casing which isolates the ground water.
 Since the Company provides services to companies producing oil and natural gas, it may also become subject to claims relating to the release of such substances into the environment.
 In addition, some of the Company's current properties are, or have been, used for industrial purposes.
 Some environmental laws and regulations provide for joint and several strict liability related to spills and releases of hazardous substances for damages to the environment and natural resources or threats to public health and safety.
 Strict liability can render a potentially responsible party liable for damages irrespective of negligence or fault.
 Accordingly, the Company could become subject to material liabilities relating to the investigation and cleanup of contaminated properties, and to claims alleging personal injury or property damage as the result of exposures to, or releases of, hazardous substances.
 In addition, stricter enforcement of existing laws and regulations, new laws and regulations, the discovery of previously unknown contamination or the imposition of new or increased requirements could require the Company to incur costs or become the basis of new or increased liabilities that could reduce its earnings and cash available for operations.